ReutersDataTeam/html5-boilerplate/README.md

 Anyone and everyone is welcome to [contribute](/h5bp/html5-boilerplate/blob/master/CONTRIBUTING.md).
 Hundreds of developers have helped make the HTML5 Boilerplate what it is today.

+## Changes

+This has been modified to use Grunt to combine files pre-deployment.
+'Less' as an option for CSS.
+Requires Node JS and Grunt.

+`Brew install node`
+`npm install less grunt grunt-contrib-less grunt-contrib-jst`

+I had trouble initially getting grunt to find the less and jst packages, eventually had to copy them into the project folder under 'node_modules' -- May be important.